Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 terraform destroy
 ```

-{{< hint >}}Most Key Vault deployment examples activate soft-delete functionality as the best practice.
+{{< hint >}}Most Key Vault deployment examples activate soft-delete functionality as a default.
 The terraform destroy command will remove the Key Vault resource but does not purge a soft-deleted vault.
 You may encounter errors if you attempt to re-deploy a Key Vault with the same name during the soft-delete retention window.
 If you wish to purge the soft-delete for this example you can run `az keyvault purge -n <keyVaultName> -l <regionName>` using the Azure CLI, or `Remove-AzKeyVault -VaultName "<keyVaultName>" -Location "<regionName>" -InRemovedState` using Azure PowerShell. {{< /hint >}}

 Congratulations, you have successfully leveraged Terraform and AVM to deploy resources in Azure!